kavindumihiran/TARS-Terminal-Your-AI-co-pilot-for-understand-Interstellar-/README.md

 # 📞 Contact

-Created by [Your Name] - Feel free to reach out via GitHub or email!
+Created by [Kavindu Mihiran] - Feel free to reach out via GitHub or email!